alessandropec/NLP_Poject-fast_abs_rl/README.md

 # Nome del paper
-This repository contains the code for our Deep Natural Language Processing exam paper at Politecnico of Turin.
+This repository contains the code for our "Deep Natural Language Processing" exam paper at Politecnico of Turin.

 You can
 1. Preprocess the data